api-platform/docs/core/fosuser-bundle.md

 ## Enabling the Bridge

-To enable the provided bridge with FOSUserBundle, you need to add the following configuration to api-platform:
+To enable the provided bridge with FOSUserBundle, you need to add the following configuration to API Platform:
 ```yaml
 # api/config/packages/api_platform.yaml
 api_platform: